Glastonbury Festival 2014: Ticket sales

 Initially a small selection of tickets were sold for people who wished to travel by coach.
 A few days later the standard tickets were released where ticket sales sold out in record time of one hour and 27 minutes.
 Sofirula were the first shop that sold all the official merchandising.

 Line-up

 On 19 December 2013, it was announced that Arcade Fire would headline the Pyramid Stage on Friday 27 June 2014.
 Kasabian will headline on Sunday 29 June.

 In early March 2014, Glastonbury announced that Dolly Parton would perform at the festival via their Facebook page, although didn't confirm if she would be headlining.

 Other acts that self-confirmed were Disclosure (who will play the Other Stage on the Friday), Blondie, Lily Allen and Foxes.
-The artist headlining on Saturday was listed as special guests due to legal reasons.
+The artist headlining on Saturday was listed as special guests for legal reasons.
 Metallica were later announced as the special guests.

 As of 30 April 2014, the following artists have been announced to perform: